FREQUENTLY ASKED QUESTIONS

 My work is done in collaboration with another artist / writer.
 Can I submit this as my work sample?

 We ask that you only submit work that you can take 100% credit for.
 If you submit a collaborative work, you must apply as a collaborative team.
-If you apply as a collaborative team, you must send in separate application materials for all collaborators.
+If you apply as a collaborative team, you must submit separate applications.
+If you submit separate applications but include identical work samples you must explain how your own contribution works.

 Not only is my resume impressive, but I've received a smattering of great reviews.
-Should I send a packet of promotional materials as well?
+Should I submit a packet of promotional materials as well?

 What should I say in my Artist's Statement?
 And how long should it be?

 Please don't sweat too hard over this.
 It's an important introduction to who you are as a writer or artist, but you don't have to kill yourself trying to impress us.
-Just let us know who you are, what you've done, what you hope to do, and why the Barn sounds like it would be useful to you at this point in your career.
-Please keep it to a page, with a reasonably readable font and reasonably distanced margins.
-To recap: this does not need to read like a full proposal of what you would work on at the Barn (we know that it's highly improbable what you say you will work on is really what you'll be inspired to accomplish once you're out there.)
+Just let us know a bit about who you are, what you've done, what you hope to do, and why the Barn sounds like it would be useful to you at this point in your career.
+This does not need to read like a full proposal of what you would work on at the Barn (we know that it's highly improbable what you say you will work on is really what you'll be inspired to accomplish once you're out there.)
+As for length, we cut you off at 500 words so...fewer than that.
+(No extra points for exactly 500, though cool if you can pull it off, first-draft, without live-editing.)

 What if I can't get any recommendation letters from people who know my work and/or me at all?